The Master (Doctor Who): Dalek trial and 'execution'

-The Master was the primary antagonist of the 1996 Doctor Who television movie.
+The Master was the primary antagonist of the 1996 Doctor Who television film.
 He was played by American actor Eric Roberts.

 In the prologue, the Master (portrayed briefly by Gordon Tipple) is executed by the Daleks as a punishment for his "evil crimes".
 But before his apparent death, the Master requests his remains to be brought back to Gallifrey by the Seventh Doctor.
-However, as posited in the novelisation of the movie by Gary Russell, the Master's self-alterations to extend his lifespan allow him to survive his execution by transferring his mind into a snake-like entity called a "morphant."
+However, as posited in the novelisation of the film by Gary Russell, the Master's self-alterations to extend his lifespan allow him to survive his execution by transferring his mind into a snake-like entity called a "morphant."
 This interpretation is made explicit in the first of the Eighth Doctor Adventures novels, The Eight Doctors by Terrance Dicks, and also used in the Doctor Who Magazine comic strip story The Fallen, which states that the morphant was a shape-shifting animal native to Skaro.

-Using his morphant body to break free from the container holding his remains, the Master sabotages the Doctor's TARDIS console to force it to crash land in San Francisco in December, 1999.
+Using his morphant body to break free from the container holding his remains, the Master sabotages the Doctor's TARDIS console to force it to crash land in San Francisco in December 1999.
 From there, the Master, as the morphant, enters the body of a paramedic named Bruce to take control of him.
 However, the Master finds his human host to be unsustainable as the body slowly begins to degenerate, although the Master has the added abilities to spit an acid-like bile, both as a weapon and to mentally control victims as an alternative to his usual hypnotic abilities.
 The Master attempts to access the Eye of Harmony to steal the remaining regenerations of the Eighth Doctor (Paul McGann), but instead is sucked into it and supposedly killed.

-Professor Yana
+Professor Yana and Harold Saxon

-In "Utopia", a scientist called Professor Yana (Derek Jacobi) is revealed to be the Master, disguised in biological human form to hide from the Time War.
-Yana overhears a conversation between the Doctor and Jack Harkness about the time vortex and time travel in general.
-He used the Chameleon Arch to temporarily place his Time Lord identity within a Fob Watch.
-This makes Yana curious about his own fob watch and when he opens it he is reunited with the Master's consciousness.
-The Master is shot and regenerates into a new body (John Simm) and steals the Doctor's TARDIS.